-Greg Paonessa is an associate in the firm’s Business Litigation and Dispute Resolution practice group and represents clients from individuals and startups to large corporations in complex business disputes in state and federal courts.
+Greg Paonessa is a partner in the firm’s Business Litigation and Dispute Resolution practice group and represents clients from individuals and startups to large corporations in complex business disputes in state and federal courts.
 He also engages in various alternative dispute resolution processes when that method can resolve a matter more efficiently.

 Greg counsels clients in the automotive/franchise sector, real estate, construction, employment, and debt-finance disputes and has handled a range of commercial disputes involving claims based on tort and contractual issues.
 As both as an attorney and in his prior professional life, Greg has been involved in vertical and horizontal construction.